top of page

 • Support helps children reach their potential; it doesn’t lower it.

 You wouldn’t water every plant the same way.
 You wouldn’t expect a cactus and a fern to thrive in identical conditions.
+Parenting works the same way.
+When we grow brains, we adapt our parenting to the child in front of us.

 Co-Regulation: How Children Learn Emotional Regulation

+Children are wired for connection.
+They learn emotional regulation through relationships.
 Co-regulation — an adult offering calm presence and support — is how self-regulation develops.

 This means: